Emergency Bag 2025: Choose your Bug Out Bag according to your profile

 Recommendations by user profile

-Families with children : Tactical family kit (2x adult bags 35-40L + 2x children's bags 15-20L) for 5-7 days of autonomy with restocking.
+Families with children : Tactical family kit (2x adult bags 35-40L + 2x children's bags 15-20L) for 5-7 days autonomy with resupply.

 Synergistic combinations for specific situations